ibm-cloud-docs/openshift/rovs-cluster-create.md

    - **Plan**: Advanced
    - **Storage type**: Local Storage

-   **File Storage for VPC**
+   File Storage for VPC
-   :   Alternative to ODF.
+   :   **Beta**: Alternative to ODF.
 Provides file storage backed by VPC infrastructure.
+File Storage for VPC support is available as a beta feature.

    You must select at least one storage option (ODF or File Storage for VPC) to provision a Virtualization Service cluster.
    {: important}